The Return of the Spice Girls Tour: Concert synopsis

 The Spice Girls performing "Spice Up Your Life" as the opening number of their Return of the Spice Girls tour, at the Air Canada Centre, in Toronto; wearing tight metallic coloured outfits designed by Roberto Cavalli.

 The show begins with a video introduction of five young girls playing inside a house when they find a magic box.
 When they open it, fireworks appear, and the five girls all wish to become pop stars when they grow up.
 An instrumental of "Spice Up Your Life" begins as various music videos and press headlines about the Spice Girls are shown.
 As the video ends, the Spice Girls enter the stage on five platforms and perform "Spice Up Your Life".
 They then perform a mashup of their 1998 hit "Stop" and "It's Like That" by Jason Nevins and Run-DMC, which famously blocked "Stop" from the number 1 position on the UK Singles Chart.
 After the girls introduce themselves at the end of the second song, they perform "Say You'll Be There" remixed with "Fix" by Blackstreet.
 Their reunion single "Headlines (Friendship Never Ends)" is the last song in the first act.
 The second act begins with a jazz theme for "The Lady Is A Vamp" having a showgirl-style performance.
 An up-tempo jazz version of "Too Much" is performed with the group dressed in tuxedos, while doing a striptease behind neon pink-coloured, heart-shaped doors.
 "2 Become 1" is performed next while each of the girls emerge from a cocoon of oversized swan wings and dance around a set of barber's poles while singing the song.

 The third act begins with a video of falling money and the titles Baby, Posh, Sporty, Scary and Ginger appear on the screen with their signature themes.
 Geri Halliwell then enters the stage wearing a sequin Union Jack dress, while Emma Bunton wears a small pink coat, and Melanie C appears wearing a sports track suit.
 Victoria Beckham then appears wearing a little black lace dress, while Mel B wears her trademark leopard print catsuit, and the group perform "Who Do You Think You Are".
 The song symbolises the height of the Spice Girls in their heyday.
-Beckham is then left on stage giving a Catwalk / Runway dance to a remix of "Like a Virgin" by Madonna and "Supermodel (You Better Work)" by Ru Paul.
+Beckham is then left on stage giving a Catwalk / Runway dance to a remix of "Like a Virgin" by Madonna and "Supermodel (You Better Work)" by RuPaul.
 Mel B then performs solo, taking a male member of the audience and subsequently chains him to a ladder as she performs a cover of "Are You Gonna Go My Way" by Lenny Kravitz.
-Bunton gives a 1960s-inspired performance of her 2004 hit "Maybe".
+Bunton gives a 1960s-inspired performance of her 2003 hit "Maybe".